 You should take the possibility of heat- and sun- stroke in the summer in Italy very seriously even on what may look like an overcast day.
 Make sure you drink lots of water, wear a hat if necessary, and stay in the shade where possible.

 if you have animals with you, make sure you learn about

 ways to prevent sunstroke in pets

 The City of Rome often lays on concerts like this one at the Spanish Steps, August 2012.

 happening in the summer in Rome, from ballet to opera to modern music festivals

 and the odd spontaneous party!
 These change each year, so keep your

 eyes open for posters locally or ask at your hotel.

 One of the most spectacular events to take full advantage of Rome's climate in the summer is the open air opera at the Caracalla Baths which is an unforgettable spectacle.
-For more information, use this link for details about the setting, or book directly here.
+For more information, use this link for details about the setting.

 And of course the heat anywhere in Italy during the summer is a great excuse to eat lots of lovely Italian ice cream!